Gomsur/Authentic-shop/README.md

   It can be viewed [here](https://github.com/users/Gomsur/projects/10)

   ## User Stories
-  - User stories have been followed through projects in Github and where completed in three different stages.
+  - User stories have been followed through projects in Github and where built manually, completed in three different stages.
   It can be viewed [here](https://github.com/users/Gomsur/projects/11/views/1)

   ## Credits